 - We aim to post blog articles within two weeks of receiving them, although this may be delayed if we have received a high number of submissions at one time.
 Please note this will not be the case during School closure times.

 - The Editors will review the post and send you the final version of the article, giving you the opportunity to make any corrections.

 - Any research related blog posts should be evidence based.
 With this in mind, Editors may double-check factual accuracy of certain points, or ask you for links to supporting information.

-- Contributions from students should be sent to Abi Black, email@example.com in the first instance.This will be passed to the editorial team for editing and approval by the relevant editor.
+- Submissions will be passed to the editorial team for editing and approval by the relevant editor.

 - We welcome non-academic related subject matters related to your time in the Department and London.